Greenland by Schooner

 The day is spent hiking in and around Jytteshavn in the Bear Islands as this is possibly one of the nicest and most picturesque anchorages in Scoresby Sound.
 There are two options of a longer or shorter hike in the Bear Islands, or on the northernmost tip of Milneland, a short zodiac ride away.
 Jytteshavn is the place to try your skills at sea swimming at 71°N and temperatures can be as surprising as 13°C in the summertime.
 In the evening we offer a nice meal on board and then a cosy bonfire on the beach with story telling or singing.

 Sailing the channel between the Bear Islands and Milne Land with a breathtaking view of the spectacular archipelago.
 As we sail into the last evening and night of the trip it is likely that we‘ll be experiencing sights of the largest and the most fascinating icebergs of the journey.
 This provides a fantastic opportunity for photographs of the majestic and impressive icebergs that are often found in this particular area.
+Make sure you’ve charged your batteries!
 When we wake up the next morning we are anchored at the at the airstrip in Constable Point.

 The last morning we will enjoy a good breakfast together, write in the diary on board and share contact information with each other.
 Then we will disembark the schooner for the last time and board the aircraft in Constable Point and fly back to Reykjavik, Iceland.
-Overnight in Reykjavik.
+Your Greenland by Schooner program ends on arrival in Reykjavik.

 - International flight Reykjavik-Constable Point-Reykjavik